TechWiz-3/open-source/README.md

 - [git-cheatsheet (CLI tool)](https://github.com/TechWiz-3/git-cheatsheet) - My personal git reference (with a nifty CLI viewer)
 - [scout](https://github.com/TechWiz-3/scout) - Find hacktoberfest repos from your terminal by getting repos by the range of stars they have.

+## Packages
+- [wise-python-utils](https://github.com/TechWiz-3/python-utils) - Random python utils I'm making for my own use.
+[Unmaintained and outdated]
+- [bubblewrap](https://github.com/TechWiz-3/bubblewrap) - A Python library that makes beautiful text bubbles in your terminal using NerdFont icons

 ## Discord bots
 - [New Year Resolution Bot](https://github.com/TechWiz-3/newYearResolutionBot) - a hosted discord bot for listing, tracking and reminding users of their goals